simwrapper/simwrapper.github.io/docs/guide-publishing.md

 We are experimenting with several different ways of publishing results to the open web.
 Please send us feedback on which of these methods works best for you, or if some other way of getting things online would be better.

-## Speedrun to your live site: Use fly.io to host it
+## Speedrun: Host your site on fly.io

 There are many, many hosting options on the web but we have found that https://fly.io is the most developer-friendly and has an extremely generous free tier, so it's a great place to start.
 They seem to have taken what Heroku used to be good at, and made it better.